stAItuned/content-manager/articles/understanding-how-recommendation-suggestions-work/recommender system.md

 published: true
 ---

-# Understanding How Recommendation Suggestions Work
+# Understanding How Recommendation System Work

 Have you ever noticed that when you shop online, the website **suggests products** you might like?
 Or when you watch videos on YouTube, the platform **suggests similar content** you might enjoy?
 These suggestions are made by a type of artificial intelligence called **recommendation systems**.